VotyXYZ/protocol/README.md

 What is Voty Protocol?

 - A decentralized permissionless voting system designed for communities.
-- Whole-process transparency and immutable (based on Arweave).
+- Whole-process transparency and immutable.

 ## VIPs